Reading Time: 7 minutes

 In fact, in 2017, the company officially closed its online store, relegating the sale of Starbucks-branded coffee, mugs, and apparel to third-party retail sites.
-At the time of the closure, the global coffee giant said it would refocus its resources to in-store experiences and – you guessed it – its mobile application.
+At the time of the closure, the global coffee giant said it would refocus its resources on in-store experiences and – you guessed it – its mobile application.

 It likely shouldn’t have come as a surprise that Starbucks would prefer to focus on its mobile technology.
-The app originally launched in January 2011, with around 6,800 company-operated U.S. Starbucks accepting mobile payments.
+The app was originally launched in January 2011, with around 6,800 company-operated U.S. Starbucks accepting mobile payments.

 Just three months after it was first launched, the application had more than three million users.

 Consumers download the app on their phones and load money onto a mobile card.
 When they make a purchase the barista scans a barcode on the screen and the price is deducted from the account.